chiraag/crew_game/crew_backend/README.md

-# Crew Board Game
+# Crew Board Game Backend

-An in-progress implementation of the crew board-game with some helper scripts for an over-the-board (OTB) game.
+A FastAPI backend to host an online game of Crew.

 ## Installation

 To install run the following command:

 ```
-pip install crew_game
+pip install crew_backend
 ```

 It is strongly recommended to install this package in a [virtual environment](https://docs.python.org/3/tutorial/venv.html)